 Film and Plot Synopsis

-In an alternate future, water is the most valuable substance in the galaxy.
-After sinister agents capture two space pirates and sells them into slavery, a princess buy them to help her find her father.
-He disappeared looking for the mythical Seventh World; a planet filled with precious water.
+The film takes place in an alternate future where water is the most valuable substance in the galaxy.
+After sinister agents capture two space pirates and sells them into slavery, a princess buys them to help her find her father who disappeared looking for the mythical Seventh World; a planet filled with precious water.

 Buy the Film